This easy crochet bracelet looks great just with a button, but if you'd like to add beads, the effect is simply stunning:

 Step 6: Weave your tail end at the beginning of your bracelet to the place where you'll sew on your button.

-In the pics above, I've woven down to the spot where I'll sew on the button.
-Don't pull the yarn too tight, and sew your button on neatly so that the holes are aligned with the bracelet as in the pic below.
+Don't pull the yarn too tight, and sew your button on neatly so that the holes of the button are aligned with the bracelet:

 Then... settle down with your crochet books and printouts, have a cup of tea, a slice of cake - and enjoy wearing your bracelets!